Leg day, am I right?

 7. Ice those legs down

-If you're having a seriously brutal leg day hangover, it's because you did some serious damage to your muscles on a microscopic level.
+If you’re having a seriously brutal leg day hangover or finding that your legs are giving out the day after a workout, it’s because you did some serious damage to your muscles on a microscopic level.
 (Congrats on a great workout!)

 But as we talked about above, those little tears and abrasions are going to swell up and hurt like hell.